-unsuccessful sensor results."
+Testing of the measurement test stand, along with capturing preliminary verification results of the PVS, began by conducting 55 total tests on a single PVS.
+These tests consisted of grid size XX and resolution YY, where XX and YY are test-specified variables for grid size and resolution, respectively.
+The order that the individual observations were collected varied across the 55 tests such that 19 tests were collected in random order, 18 tests in vertical order, and 18 tests in horizontal order.
+Ideally, it is expected that the successful sensor results would create a precise circular pattern, within the resolution of the test grid, with a diameter equal to the diameter of the key.
+All other areas of the test grid should result in unsuccessful sensor results.
 The results of the testing done with this PVS deviated from the expected results.
 The circle of successful test observations encompassed most of the grid as opposed to the tight, expected center region.
-This led to the dissection of the first PVS revealing the internal 3D printed component.
-Given this material type is less precise than the machined SS, the SS PVS was then integrated into the measurement test stand.
-Fifteen total tests were run with the SS PVS: five random order, six vertical order, and four horizontal order; each with grid size XX and resolution YY.
-The grids created using this sensor were more closely aligned with what was originally anticipated; the grid was comprised of Rendom (n)
+This led to the dissection of the first PVS revealing the internal 3D-printed component.
+Given that the parts from this material type are less precise than the parts machined in SS, the SS PVS was then integrated into the measurement test stand.
+Fifteen total tests were run with the SS PVS: five random order, six vertical order, and four horizontal order; each with grid size XX = 12 and resolution $YY = 20.8 \,\mu\text{m}$.
+The grids created using this sensor were more closely aligned with what was originally anticipated; the grid was comprised of unsuccessful insertion tests, while the center of the grid was comprised of a tight, circular shape of successful tests.
+In total, 71 tests have been completed as of the preliminary development of this publication; 25 random order, 24 vertical order, and 22 horizontal order.
+These tests ranged in size from 12 observations (a very preliminary 3×4 grid to confirm the MATLAB code) to 2500 observations.
+Test times ranged in duration from about five minutes to about 13 h.